kubesphere/notification-manager/README.md

 ### Customize template

-You can customize the message format by customize template.
+You can customize the message format by customizing the template.
 You need to create a template file include the template that you customized, and mount it to `NotificationManager`.
 Then you can change the template to the template which you defined.

-It can set a global template, or set template for each type of receivers.If the template of receiver does not set, it will use the global template.
+It can set a global template, or set a template for each type of receivers.
+If the template of the receiver does not set, it will use the global template.
 If the global template does not set too, it will use the default template.
-The default template is like this.
+The default template looks like below:

 ```shell
 cat <<EOF | kubectl apply -f -